RichardFreedman/RichardFreedman.github.io/palestrina_josquin/readMe.md

 ## Richard Freedman (Haverford College, USA)

-This repository contains musical examples and visualizations that accompany the book "Echoes of Josquin: Palestrina's Missa Benedicta es and the Digital Ear" by Richard Freedman.
+This repository contains musical examples and visualizations that accompany the "Echoes of Josquin: Palestrina's Missa Benedicta es and the Digital Ear" by Richard Freedman, published [*Die Tonkunst* 19/4 (2025)](https://www.die-tonkunst.de/index.php?cID=859).
 Many of them are interactive, and produced with [CRIM Intervals tools](https://github.com/HCDigitalScholarship/intervals), a software package developed by the author.

 <!--
  Test 1: Root relative